dotnet/csharpstandard/standard/statements.md

 If an exception has been propagated, and no matching `catch` clause is found, control transfers to the `finally` block, if it exists.
 The exception is propagated to the next enclosing `try` statement.

 The statements of a `finally` block are always executed when control leaves a `try` statement.
 This is true whether the control transfer occurs as a result of normal execution, as a result of executing a `break`, `continue`, `goto`, or `return` statement, or as a result of propagating an exception out of the `try` statement.
+If control reaches the end point of the `finally` block without an exception being propagated, control is transferred to the end point of the `try` statement.

 If an exception is thrown during execution of a `finally` block, and is not caught within the same `finally` block,the exception is propagated to the next enclosing `try` statement.
 If another exception was in the process of being propagated, that exception is lost.
 The process of propagating an exception is discussed further in the description of the `throw` statement ([§13.10.6](statements.md#13106-the-throw-statement)).